ABOUT BOB WILSON

 The Classroom 68-79

-In the mid 1970's the art department took on new faculty and expanded it's courses.
-Described as a premiere art program in the state of Illinois, the success of the program was aided in that all faculty worked outside the classroom as a practicing artists.
-A notably funny and expressive crowd, the art faculty was known for elaborate Halloweens and incessant puns.
+In the mid 1970's the art department took on additional faculty and expanded it's courses.
+Described as a premiere art program in the state of Illinois, (and winning the award of "Best Art Department in the State of Illinois"), the success of the program was strengthened in that all faculty worked outside the classroom as a practicing artists outside of the classroom.

 CARBONDALE